The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Introduction

 The epidemic modeling literature has evolved over the past century, incorporating various mathematical techniques to capture the complex dynamics of infectious disease spread within social and environmental contexts \cite{kermack1927contribution,ross1917applicationIII,anderson1979population}.
 From early compartmental models based on ordinary differential equations to more sophisticated stochastic or network-based approaches, epidemiological models continuously advance to better represent real-world disease transmission patterns.
 The primary objective of these models are to enhance our understanding of disease dynamics \cite{blackwood2018introduction}, assess potential impacts of interventions to inform evidence-based policy-making \cite{mcbryde2020role,traulsen2023individual} and to offer short- and long-term projections \cite{cramer2022evaluation,rahmandad2022enhancing}.
 Recent advances include incorporation of change in human behavior and risk perception as well as mobility patterns in epidemiological models to further improve model-based insights \cite{lejeune2025formulating}.

-Most studies focus on modeling the spread of a single virus, such as influenza or coronavirus \cite{coburn2009modeling,li2020substantial,he2020seir}; however, multiple pathogens often co-circulate, with their relative dominance shifting over time \cite{neumann2022seasonality}.
+Most studies focus on modeling the spread of a single virus, such as influenza or coronavirus \cite{coburn2009modeling,li2020substantial,he2020seir}; however, multiple pathogens often co-circulate, with the disease with the higher prevalence shifting over time \cite{neumann2022seasonality}.
 For example, influenza and respiratory syncytial virus frequently overlap during seasonal epidemics, with higher prevalence observed in colder months \cite{lofgren2007influenza}.
 In contrast, Lyme disease is more common during warmer seasons when outdoor activities increase \cite{moore2014meteorological}, and rhinoviruses peak in the spring and fall \cite{neumann2022seasonality}.
 This raises an important question: to what extent are the dynamics of multiple co-circulating pathogens independent of each other?
-This question became especially important during early months of the COVID-19 pandemic when a large fraction of public health capacities was devoted to treating COVID-19 patients \cite{rubin2020happens}.
+This question became especially important during early months of the COVID-19 pandemic when a large fraction of public health capacity was devoted to treating COVID-19 patients \cite{rubin2020happens}.

 Despite the early concerns, an intriguing pattern emerged.
 As the coronavirus persisted over a relatively long period, a notable drop in influenza A and B cases was observed during the first two years of the pandemic \cite{jones2020covid,solomon2020influenza,perez2020dramatic,kiseleva2021covid}.
 Interestingly, as the number of COVID-19 cases declined in late 2022, thanks to natural and vaccine-induced immunity, the number of influenza type-A cases skyrocketed (Figure \ref{fig:covidfludata}).
 A potential explanation for the observed decline in influenza cases is behavioral: the non-pharmaceutical interventions (NPIs) implemented to control COVID-19, such as mask-wearing, social distancing, and reduced mobility, also limited the spread of other pathogens \cite{solomon2020influenza}.
 Since influenza transmission is partly aerosol-based, mask-wearing and other NPIs directly reduced influenza transmission as well.
 A second-order effect produced more complicated dynamics, related to the fact that during the two-year period of fewer influenza cases, little natural immunity was built against the virus, which possibly lead to a large wave of the disease once COVID-19 reached its endemic state.